AlirezaSM/dither-me/README.md

-# Multimedia_Systems_Project
+# Dither me!
-This is my final project of Multimedia Systems course in university.
-In this project the dithering technique apply to your input image.
+In this project, the dithering technique applies to your input image.
+It is my final project in the Multimedia Systems course at my university.

 ## Requirements
-* install numpy:
+* NumPy:
     ```
     pip install numpy
     ```
-* install pillow library:
+* Pillow!:
     ```
     pip install pillow
     ```

-## How it works
+## Try it
-* Run main.py
+* Run **`main.py`**
-* Enter your input image file address
+* Enter the address of the desired image.
-* Enter size of dither matrix (must be power of two)
+* Enter the size of dither matrix (must be power of two)
 * Open the output file generated in the main directory of the project